 Tom is a graduate of the University of San Diego School of Law, and received a Bachelor of Arts in Political Science from the University of Colorado at Boulder.

 Elizabeth has over 15 years accounting and bookkeeping experience.
 She has worked with real estate law firms, realtors, contractors, property management companies and more than two dozen professional service businesses.
 Elizabeth joined the CRG team in 2005 and oversees the accounting and bookkeeping functions for all receivership cases as well as CRG’s day-to-day financial transactions.

 Vice President of Operations

-Marcy Wehde has over a 10 year background in the real estate industry with experience in land banking, asset management, land development, insurance and escrow & title matters.
-Marcy helps manage the company’s operations, documentation, and insurance.
+Marcy has 15 years of experience in the real estate industry, working in land banking, asset management and land development.
+Marcy manages the receivership budgets, lender relations and receivership funding , property closings, escrow and title matters, and insurance.
 Prior to joining CRG, she served as Director of Operations for a private equity land fund that provided capital to the nation’s premier home builders for the acquisition and development of residential land.
 Marcy is a graduate of Pepperdine University (B.S.
 Accounting).

-Erica Connelly has worked in project planning, coordination, and management in a variety of fields, including publishing, internet technology, and agriculture.
-Erica assists CRG with financial and real estate documentation, project coordination, and as a liaison with contractors.
-Before joining CRG, Erica put her project planning skills to work with extensive travels through the western states and provinces of North America, seeing possible receivership properties from Arizona to the Yukon.
-She graduated from the University of California at Davis with a Bachelor of Science in Environmental Management.
+Erica has worked in project planning and management in a variety of fields, including publishing, internet technology, and agriculture.
+Erica assists CRG with project coordination and internal and external operations.
+Prior to joining CRG, Erica put her project planning skills to work with extensive travels through the western states and provinces of North America, seeing possible receivership properties from Arizona to the Yukon.
+She graduated from the University of California, Davis with a Bachelor of Science in Environmental Management.

 Associate Director – Northern Division